Skip to content

 fetchindex(app.results, key) do rv, status

-if rv isa Task
+if rv isa Pending

 # still computing — status is the progress node